victorlazaro/SensitiveClassifier/README.md

 Note: These instructions expect this to be run on Linux.

-If desired, create a virtual environment by typing 'virtualenv ENV' in the project folder.
+If desired, create a virtual environment by typing 'virtualenv ENV' (or 'virtualenv -p python2 ENV' if 'python' runs python 3 rather than python 2) in the project folder.
 This creates a local copy of Python that will avoid globally installing dependencies of this project.

-You activate this environment by typing '.
+You should then activate this environment by typing '.
 ENV/bin/activate'.

 Then, type 'pip install -r requirements' to get the dependencies for the project.
+If you run into problems installing the requirements, one thing to try is running 'pip install --upgrade pip' to get the latest version of pip.

 Finally, type 'python sensitive\_active\_learning' to start the demo.